Saudi women's rights activist Loujain al-Hathloul released from prison - KTVZ

 Earlier this week, a Saudi appeals court rejected Hathloul’s torture claims, the family said on Twitter.

+“In every relationship, whether it is one with our closest allies, our closest partners, and with our closest security partners, we will never check our values, we will never check our principles at the door,” he said.

+French President Emmanuel Macron added in a tweet: “I welcome the release of Loujain al-Hathloul and share the relief of her family.”

 During her detention, Hathloul received multiple awards, including the 2019 PEN America award.
-Three other women’s rights activists who were arrested alongside Hathloul — Nassima al-Sada, Nouf Abdulaziz and Maya’a al-Zahrani — remain in detention, according Amnesty International.
-Sada and Abdulaziz are also PEN America award recipients.
+Two other women’s rights activists who were arrested alongside Hathloul — Nassima al-Sada and Maya’a al-Zahrani — remain in detention, according Amnesty International.
+Sada is also a PEN America award recipient.

-Asked if Hathloul’s siblings, who have been a driving force behind an international campaign for their sister’s release, will be able to speak to her on the phone after her release from detention, Walid said: “I don’t know.
-We’re going to have to wait and see.”
+Hathloul’s siblings, who have been a driving force behind an international campaign for her release, posted a photo of their sister at home on Wednesday.
+“Oh mother, oh mother, this is the most beautiful day of my life.
+Loujain is in my family home,” tweeted Alia al-Hathloul.
+“We made it, siblings … we got her out.”

 Comments